 Why CFO Scrutiny Is Rising in Enterprise AI Deals

-An AI company can run a successful enterprise pilot and still fail to produce meaningful ARR.
+An AI company can run a successful enterprise pilot and still fail to close its deal.

 Then finance asks: